mlresearch/v258/_posts/2025-04-23-chakraborty25b.md

   loss term for ensuring distributional cycle consistency.\tAdditionally, we provide insights into the relationship between the network size and the number of data points.
-  Notably, as the true model exhibits greater smoothness, it suffices to work with smaller networks. "
+  Notably, as the true model exhibits greater smoothness, it suffices to work with smaller networks."
 layout: inproceedings
 series: Proceedings of Machine Learning Research
 publisher: PMLR
 issn: 2640-3498
 id: chakraborty25b
 month: 0
-tex_title: " Statistical Guarantees for Unpaired Image-to-Image Cross-Domain Analysis using GANs "
+tex_title: Statistical Guarantees for Unpaired Image-to-Image Cross-Domain Analysis using GANs
 firstpage: 2404
 lastpage: 2412
 page: 2404-2412